netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 paths for a single QUIC connection.

-SCION ({{SCION-CP}}, {{SCION-DP}}) is an inter-domain routing protocol that may often provide many different paths between two endpoints, where every path has detailed information on traversed autonomous systems (ASes), links, router interfaces and MTU.
+SCION ({{SCION-CP}}, {{SCION-DP}}) is an inter-domain routing protocol that can provide many different paths between two endpoints, where every path has detailed information on traversed autonomous systems (ASes), links, router interfaces and MTU.